plone/training/custom_search.rst

 =============

-If you are discouraged by the complexity of the chapter where we added the talk-list this might be an alternative for you.
-There are several tools that allow you to add custom searches and content-listings through the web in Plone.
+If you are discouraged by the complexity of the last few chapters this might be an alternative until you feel comfortable writing views and templates.
+There are several tools that allow you to add amazing custom searches and content-listings through the web in Plone.

 eea.facetednavigation
 ---------------------